LDSSA/heroku-model-deploy/README.md

   "true_class": 1
 }
 ```

+Similarly to when we saved the prediction requests, we validate that the observation_id we want to update actually exists.

 Now to wrap it all up, the way that we can interpret this sequence of events is the following: